Effective June 29, 2017:

-Tagging Plants – REQUIRED – The new DOH rules require the person who has been designated with the DOH to cultivate marijuana have a legible identification tag, in a form and manner as determined by the DOH, on each marijuana plants being cultivated for the qualifying patient. (see Tagging Guidelines)
+Tagging Plants – REQUIRED – The new DOH rules require the person who has been designated with the DOH to cultivate cannabis have a legible identification tag, in a form and manner as determined by the DOH, on each cannabis plants being cultivated for the qualifying patient. (see Tagging Guidelines)

 - The physician has completed a full assessment of the qualifying patient’s medical history and current medical condition, including conducting a review of the qualifying patient’s medical records related to the debilitating condition as medically appropriate and conducting an in-person physical examination;

 - The physician provides follow up care and treatment as medically appropriate to the qualifying patient and assesses the qualifying patient’s condition during the course of the qualifying patient’s medical use of cannabis; and

 - The physician maintains records of the qualifying patient’s treatment and condition in accordance with medically accepted standards.

 Process to Add New Conditions – Subchapter 2 of Chapter 11-160, HAR, defines a new petition process by which medical conditions may be added by the DOH to the list of debilitating medical conditions that are defined in the law.
 The petition process is an annual process.
 See Petition Process for more information.